EventStore/documentation/docs/cloud/faq/sla.md

-# Service Level Agreement & Security
+# Service levels and security

-## What are the SLA ?
+### What is the SLA for Event Store Cloud?

-Read more in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement) document
+You can find out about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement) .

-## Does EventStore Ltd have security policy
+### Does Event Store have a security policy?

-EventStore Ltd.  has a security policy.
-The security hasn't been independently audited yet.
+Event Store Ltd has a security policy.
+The security policy hasn't been independently audited yet.
 We plan to achieve SOC 2 and ISO 27001 by second half 2021.

-## Has the system being independently audited?
+### Has the system been independently audited?

-The security hasn't been independently audited yet.
+Our security policy hasn't been independently audited yet.
 We plan to achieve SOC 2 and ISO 27001 by second half 2021.